 - A gravel parking area above the pavilion if you just want to drive down, or on those muddy days, you are welcome to park your rig if it's not a event weekend.

 - We also offer leased camping lots.
 The lots are only $200 a full year (January-December), plus your membership fee.
 You are welcome to leave your camper on the lot year round, build a horse corral or ti"e line of your own, and personalize the lot to make it your "home away from home!"
 Contact us to find out how to get on the waiting list!
 We even added another section for campers because so many people wanted a lot !!
 You can click on the 'Rules' section on the upper right to learn more.

-- A dump station will be ready very soon to empty your camper when you stay in camp.
+- A dump station will be ready very soon to empty your camper when you stay at camp.
 As soon as this is inspected it will be ready for your personal donations :) It only cost $5 every time campers dump their personal waste, and is only for use when you are camping.
-Place money in the donation box located by the lower restrooms at the main entrance.
+Please place your money in the donation box located by the lower restrooms at the main entrance.

-- We can't say enough great things about or campgrounds and trails, you will just have to come down and check out Tri-Co for yourself...you will be glad you did!
+- We can't say enough great things about or campgrounds and our trails...so you will just have to come down and check out Tri-Co for yourself...you will be glad you did!

 -You are welcome to bring your dog to camp with you, but please keep them on a leash or confined at all times.

--Dogs can not be in the pavillion, or within the white rings on the trees close to the pavillon, per health dept.
+-Dogs cannot be in the pavilion, or within the white rings on the trees close to the pavilion per the health dept.

--Dogs can not go on any trail at any time.
-This causes problems with our land owners dogs and is not permited.
+-Dogs cannot go on any trails at any time.
+This causes problems with our land owners' dogs and is not permitted.

 -Any dog in camp needs to be respectful to other campers, please do not allow your dog to bark all the time.
 If you are on the trail, please put your dog in you camper or trailer if they bark while your gone.
-If they are a great disturbence in camp you will be asked to take them home.
+If they are a great disturbance in camp you will be asked to take them home.